 125 Popular Indian Brahmin Surnames Or Last Names, By Region

 Brahmins are known for their long ancestry of traditional priests (known as pujaris, purohits, or pandits) or teachers (called gurus or acharyas).
-Likewise, most brahmin surnames are inspired by beliefs, birthplace, community, or profession.
+Likewise, most Brahmin surnames are deeply rooted in India’s diverse cultural heritage and reflect the Brahmin communities’ traditions, professions, and geographical origins.

-Indian literature reveals that only some types of Brahmins were truly committed to priestly duties.
+Indian literature reveals that only some types of Brahmins were exclusively committed to priestly duties.
 In contrast, others were traders, poets, agriculturalists, authors, and landlords or chose various other occupations in India (1).

 Browse through this post to explore a comprehensive list of common Brahmin surnames from around the Indian subcontinent.